namrata-pathak/Notification-Service/README.md

 Settings:

-Make sure all email and slack properties such as smt details and slack access tokens are configured properly in application.properties.
-If GMail is configured as your mail service then set 'Allow less secure apps = ON' in Sing-in & Security of your google account to send message properly.
+1. Make sure all email and slack properties such as smt details and slack access tokens are configured properly in application.properties.
+If Gmail is configured as your mail service then set 'Allow less secure apps = ON' in Sing-in & Security of your google account to send message properly.
-Make sure Kafka bootstrap server detail is provided
+2. Make sure Kafka bootstrap server detail is provided.
+3. Make sure you create accound id and auth token in twilio tool to use sms channel.